Lesson 5 of 8

 - Create an inventory and name it (e.g. Reagents).

-- Create all three custom columns with different column types (e.g. Concentration, SDS document, and Storage place).
+- Create three custom columns with different column types (e.g. Concentration, SDS document, and Storage place).

-- Manually add an item and copy it (e.g. Sodium hypochlorite).
+- Manually add an item and duplicate it (e.g. Sodium hypochlorite).

 - Assign at least one item from the inventory to a specific task.